Guy LaPerle is using energy efficiency programs to make his supermarket the leanest and greenest in the North Country, if not the state.

 “Guy really takes the long view with these improvements,” Vecchio said.
 “Energy efficiency costs more up front, but the NHSaves incentives can make projects like these much more affordable.”

 LaPerle puts it more succinctly.
-“He couldn’t afford not to do it,” he said.
+“I couldn’t afford not to do it,” he said.